e-j-w/G4TIP/README.md

 ## Other notes

-Some GEANT4 classes have been backported from version 9.4 for use in this code:
+Some GEANT4 classes have been backported from older GEANT4 versions for use in this code:

-G4IonStoppingData (from GEANT4.9.4) - modified to allow for user defined stopping powers.
+G4IonStoppingData, G4IonParametrisedLossModel, G4VIonDEDXTable (from GEANT4.11.2) - modified to allow for user defined stopping powers.

 G4NuclearDecayChannel (from GEANT4.9.4) - reimplemented as GammaDecayChannel, a decay channel with only gamma decay.
 This is done to properly compute properties of daughter nuclei and emitted gammas when considering a cascade of decays.

-G4Decay (from GEANT4.10.3) - modified to suppress warnings.
+G4Decay (from GEANT4.11.2) - modified to suppress warnings.

 ## Contributors<a name="contributors"></a>